Rangers vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts has 100 hits with 23 doubles, a triple, 27 home runs and 58 walks.
-He has driven in 65 runs with seven stolen bases.
+- Mookie Betts has 102 hits with 24 doubles, a triple, 27 home runs and 60 walks.
+He has driven in 67 runs with seven stolen bases.

 Betts Recent Games